problemtwo/omicron/README.md

  set x = 0;

-'You can assign a variable to a string, a number, or even a function.' set num = 1 set string = 'Just another string/comment/print function argument...' set y = func(a,b){return a\*b;};
+'You can assign a variable to a string, a number, or even a function.' set num = 1;
+ set string = 'Just another string/comment/print function argument...';
+ set y = func(a,b){return a\*b;};

 'You can also declare a function like this.'